ChrstphrHll/npc_gen/students/Gina Grandius.md

 ---
 ### Description
 - 3rd year Tiefling Monk in Alderden
-- straight platinum hair that's loose around the shoulders, Violet Red eyes, and Yellow skin
+- short wavy grey hair that's braided, Violet Red eyes, and Yellow skin
 - Is Absentminded and Libidinous, and has Endurance as their ideal

 ### Organizations